1341 Frames of Love and War

 1341 Frames of Love and War (1341 Framim Mehamatzlema Shel Micha Bar-Am) is a 2022 Israeli-German documentary drama film written and directed by Ran Tal.
-The film is based on the story of German born Israeli photographer Micha Bar-Am and depicts the ancient history and culture of Israel.
-The film is made entirely with a collection of archival images taken by Micha Bar-Am over five decades.
-The film was premiered in the Special section at the 72nd Berlin International Film Festival on 13 February 2022.
+The film uses only archival images taken by German-born Israeli photographer Micha Bar-Am to illustrate both events in his life and events surrounding and involving Israel during his lifetime.
+It premiered in the Special section at the 72nd Berlin International Film Festival on 13 February 2022.

 Synopsis

-The documentary gives insight of the masterpiece of iconic photographs taken by Micha Bar-Am during his career which spanned for over 50 years.
-Micha Bar-Am mines his extraordinary archive of over half a million negative war related images (collage of stills), questions and self-doubt surface, in a profound exploration of photography, memory, and the personal cost of a life devoted to recording a conflict.
+The documentary gives insight into the images captured by Micha Bar-Am during his 50-year career.
+As he reviews his archive of over half a million photographic negatives of war-related images, he questions and doubts himself in an exploration of photography, memory, and the personal cost of a life devoted to recording conflict.